 Ask a Cartographer: How Big Is Your Map Collection at Home and What's Your Favorite?

 Lost in longitude or confused by contour lines?
 Want to know all the tips and tricks for getting the most out of your atlas?
 Curious if paper towns still exist?
 "Ask a Cartographer" is your opportunity to get the facts straight from the source.
-Tom Vitacco, Rand McNally Publishing’s Director of GIS and Steve Wiertz, Sr. GIS Analyst, >here to answer your burning questions, and geek out over fascinating map lore – one exploration at a time.
+Tom Vitacco, Rand McNally Publishing’s Director of GIS and Steve Wiertz, Sr. GIS Analyst, are here to answer your burning questions, and geek out over fascinating map lore – one exploration at a time.

 This week, we are discussing map collecting and our cartographers' most prized maps over the years.